Pdzly/plane-bot-boilerplate/README.md

 To run it just rename .env.example to .env and fill out the fields.

+The discord Bot can be created here: https://discord.com/developers/applications

+The Bot needs the Guild Members intent on the discord developers page The bot needs only basic read / write permissions on the server.

 # Features:

 - See details about an Issue/Pull Request